Maurizio-dot/Maurizio-dot.github.io/README.md

 ## Project phases
 ### 1. Topic identification
 In the initial phase of our project, our primary objectives were to identify a suitable topic and verify the availability of related data within the ArCo Knowledge Graph.
-We used the Zero-Shot technique asking ChatGPT to generate a list of lesser-known painters in Italy.
+We used the Zero-Shot technique asking ChatGPT to generate a list of lesser-known painters based in Florence.
 Our hypothesis was that ArCo might have fewer entries concerning works by "minor" artists compared to well-known figures.

 immagine